fabdao/docker-woonuxt/README.md

 > Start Docker `sudo systemctl stop start`

-Docker doesn't start if the daemon.json file contains invalid JSON.
+⚠️ Docker doesn't start if the `daemon.json` file contains invalid JSON. ⚠️

- Verify that the daemon is using the overlay2 storage driver.
-Use the docker info command and look for Storage Driver and Backing filesystem. docker info
+> Verify that the daemon is using the overlay2 storage driver `docker info`

+> Use the docker info command and look for Storage Driver `Storage Driver: overlay2`
-Containers: 0
-Images: 0
-Storage Driver: overlay2
- Backing Filesystem: xfs
- Supports d_type: true
- Native Overlay Diff: true
-<...>

 ## Set up Wordpress and required plugins